 For the variance analyses, we substantially deviated from the preregistration (https://osf.io/tshx8/) and added multiple analyses.
-We analyzed the sample variances of the four anchoring studies per lab or participant in fourteen ways.
-For each of the variance analyses, we conducted them using two dispersion of variance measures.
+We analyzed the sample variances of the four anchoring studies per dataset in fourteen ways.
+For each of the variance analyses, we conducted them using two measures of the dispersion of variances.
 One measure inspects the standard deviation of the sample variances (i.e., SDz); one measure inspects the range of the sample variances (i.e., maxz − minz; see also the Theoretical Framework).
 First, we analyzed the 16 sample variances from the four anchoring studies (four per study), combining them into one variance analysis as preregistered.
 However, only upon analyzing these values, we realized that the variance analyses assume that the included variances are from the same population distribution.
 Assuming homogeneous populations of variances is not necessarily realistic for the different anchoring conditions.
-Hence, we included variance analyses based on subgroups, where we analyzed each anchoring study separately (four variance analyses) or analyzed each anchoring condition of each study separately (i.e., the low/high anchoring condition collapsed acrossed gender; eight variance analyses).
-We also conducted one variance analysis that combined all variances across studies but takes into account the subgroups per anchoring condition per study.
-Of these 28 variance analyses (14 for each dispersion of variances measure), only the first one described here was preregistered.
+Hence, we included variance analyses based on subgroups, where we analyzed each anchoring study separately (four variance analyses) or analyzed each anchoring condition of each anchoring study separately (i.e., the low/high anchoring condition collapsed across gender; eight variance analyses).
+We also conducted one variance analysis that combined all variances across studies but took into account the subgroups per anchoring condition per study.
+Of these 28 variance analyses that we applied to each dataset (14 for each dispersion of variances measure), only the first one described here was preregistered.

-We also combined the reversed Fisher method results with the results from the different variance analyses using the original Fisher method.
+For each dataset, we also combined the reversed Fisher method results with the 28 results from the different variance analyses using the original Fisher method.
 More specifically, we combined the results from the reversed Fisher method analyses (one analysis for the four gender effects and one analysis for the four interaction effects) with the variance analysis combining the variances of the four anchoring studies, assuming homogeneous population variances (preregistered; this was used to determine the three most difficult to detect fabricated datasets).
-We also included combinations where the variance analysis was conducted per study separately (including four variance analysis results), per anchoring condition for each study separately (including eight variance analysis results), or across all studies combined but taking into account heterogeneous variances per anchoring condition for each study (including one variance analysis result).
+We also included combinations where the variance analysis was conducted per anchoring study separately (including four variance analysis results), per anchoring condition for each study separately (including eight variance analysis results), or across all four anchoring studies combined but taking into account heterogeneous variances per anchoring condition for each study (including one variance analysis result).
 We only conducted this combination test for the results from the variance analyses using dispersion of variance measure based on the standard deviation of the variances (i.e., SDz; not preregistered).
-Note that the performance of combining various analyses as we do here is dependent on the performance of the individual results included in the combination (e.g., if all included results perform well the combination method is bound to perform well and vice versa).
+Note that the performance of combining various variance analyses within each dataset as we do here is dependent on the performance of the individual results included in the combination (e.g., if all included results perform well the combination method is bound to perform well and vice versa).

 Finally, we looked at statistically significant effect sizes.
 We expected fabricated statistically significant effects to be (much) larger than genuine statistically significant effects.
 As such, we compared statistically significant anchoring effects four times, once for each anchoring study separately across the participants fabricating data and the original data from the separate labs in the Many Labs project (not preregistered).